jbosstools/jbosstools-fuse/ReadMe.md

 ### Forums

-Get in touch with developers and users of JBoss Fuse Tooling in our [forum](https://stackoverflow.com/questions/tagged/jbossfuse).
+Get in touch with developers and users of Red Hat Fuse Tooling in our [forum](https://stackoverflow.com/questions/tagged/jbossfuse).
 That's the place to ask questions or help other users.

 ### Instant messaging